Star Wars Episode VIII: The Last Jedi (2017) - Review

 2-6-2018-8-38-14-AM-e1517936181417-1024x435.jpg

-Image: Lucasfilm
+Image: Disney Lucasfilm

 There are dozens of other things in this movie that perplex or irritate me to no end.
 The weird, pointless moments where Luke is hopping around his island— the scene with him drinking alien milk and giving a "cheers, bitch" look was at least funny in its bizarre quality.
-The various props that look way to much like our own belongings, such as a water bottle sitting on a table or the champagne bottles in a casino.
-The not-so-subtle pandering to children's egos that says you could be a better jedi than a jedi without having to train or work hard for it.
+The various props that look way too much like our own belongings, such as a water bottle sitting on a table or the champagne bottles in a casino.
+The not-so-subtle pandering to children's egos that says you could be a better Jedi than a Jedi without having to train or work hard for it.
 Rose's unrealistic philosophy and the sentimentality that surrounds her.
 The dumb escape sequence involving dog-horse things.
 The numerous climaxes and final battles that drag the movie on and on.
 That moment where a dude decides it's necessary to inform the audience that the ground has salt on it.
 The list goes on.

 These stupid things...

-Image: Lucasfilm - These stupid things...
+Image: Disney Lucasfilm | These stupid things...

-The only part of this movie that I found myself enjoying were… Kylo Ren, surprisingly.
-Maybe it's Adam Driver's ability to act, maybe it's just convenience because I don't have any other interesting characters—or villains for that matter—to focus on.
+The only part of this movie that I found myself enjoying was… Kylo Ren, surprisingly.
+Maybe it's Adam Driver's ability to act, maybe it's just convenience because I don't have any other interesting villains—or heroes for that matter—to focus on.
 Kylo Ren's story is the only one that is going in interesting directions, and it's the one that clearly has the most impact on the universe.
-He is the "chosen one" of this story because he is the one that probably has the most influence on where it all goes from here.
+He is the "chosen one" of this story because he is the one who probably has the most influence on where it all goes from here.
 Despite the fact that I found him to be a petulant and pathetic attempt at recreating Darth Vader in Episode VII, the fact that he was more of his own character in this one, albeit, with a lot of the same annoying personality traits, made him a bit more interesting and complex.
 He's still an immature punk who is rightfully mocked for it, but he is also probably the only character I'm the least bit interested in.

 TL;DR (Conclusion)

 I was once a kid who was very into Star Wars, but I've grown out of it over time and, up until Rogue One, thought rather little of the franchise as a whole.
-If The Force Awakens made me neutral about Star Wars, and Rogue One pushed me over into the realm of thinking positively about the franchise, The Last Jedi has taken all of that good will earned and put me back in the negative.
+If The Force Awakens made me neutral about Star Wars, and Rogue One pushed me over into the realm of thinking positively about the franchise, The Last Jedi has taken all of that goodwill earned and put me back in the negative.
 The Last Jedi sucks.
-It's a bad Star Wars movie, and just a bad movie in general that feels cobbled together, at best.
-It's best moments are those with a character I don't even really like.
-It's worst moments, of which there are many, make me question if it's a worse film than Attack of the Clones, which really says a lot.
+It's a bad Star Wars movie and just a bad movie in general that feels cobbled together, at best.
+Its best moments are those with a character I don't even really like.
+Its worst moments, of which there are many, make me question if it's a worse film than Attack of the Clones, which really says a lot.

 So disappointed

-Image: Lucasfilm - So disappointed
+Image: Disney Lucasfilm | So disappointed

 If you want to know my thoughts on each Star Wars movie, I've reviewed them here on DagonDogs.com: